- Aim of this guidance

 We have developed separate guidance for charities to help them understand the changes.

 There are a number of terms used in this guidance, including “new rules”, “disqualification” and “relevant criminal record”.
 Find out what we mean by these.

 Separate to criminal records (which is the focus of this guidance), there are a number of other factors which can mean an individual cannot be a trustee or senior manager without obtaining a waiver first.
 More details about these other factors are covered in the Charity Commission guidance.

 Aim of this guidance

-From 1 August 2018, the rules in England and Wales as to who can be a trustee or hold certain senior manager positions in charities are changing.
-This guidance aims to set out what the changes are, who is affected by them and what steps you can take if you are affected.
+From 1 August 2018, the rules in England and Wales as to who can be a trustee or hold certain senior manager positions in charities changed.
+This guidance aims to set out what the changes were, who may be affected by them and what steps you can take if you are affected.